gemini-hlsw/lucuma-sso/README.md

 ### Login

-The user must be allowed to choose to log in with ORCID or log in as a guest.
+The user must be allowed to choose to log in with ORCID (as a standard user) or log in as a guest.
+Service users are not interactive users and cannot log in.

+#### Login Roles for Standard Users
+Standard users will always be logged in under a PI role.
+If the user has no such role (possible but unusual) it will be created.
+The user can later switch to a different role (see **Set Role** below) and this choice will be peristed in the refresh token.
+Associating the role with the refresh tokan allows a user to be logged in under several roles at the same time, in different browser sessions.

 #### Guest Login